brycewray/hugo-site/content/posts/2018/10/client-too-smart.md

   <span class="caption">Image: <a href="https://pixabay.com/users/geralt-9301/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4029672">Gerd Altmann</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4029672">Pixabay</a></span>
 ---

-It’s been nearly two decades since we tech marketing folks started counting on the majority of prospects and customers to have access to reasonably fast email.
+It's been nearly two decades since we tech marketing folks started counting on the majority of prospects and customers to have access to reasonably fast email.
 Hey, I remember when we used to send out mass faxes.
 (We shall now observe a moment of silence for all the trees that we sacrificed in the service of raising profits.)

-However, in those early days, we weren’t always able to count on people having email clients that were HTML-savvy, so that precluded the use of any text styling, colors, and the like.
+However, in those early days, we weren't always able to count on people having email clients that were HTML-savvy, so that precluded the use of any text styling, colors, and the like.
 And still images, much less animated GIFs?
 No way.
 How we have advanced since those times, right?
 Now you can go crazy with images, and embedded videos, and&nbsp;.&nbsp;.&nbsp;.

 Ahem.
 Well, not exactly.
-Here, have a towel and prepare for the cold water I’m going to throw in your face.
+Here, have a towel and prepare for the cold water I'm going to throw in your face.

 The simple choice you have to make is whether you can afford to ignore the enormous number of business email users who rely on one specific client: the desktop version of Microsoft Outlook.

-If you can’t—and, indeed, you probably can’t—then you want to **steer clear of images**, with the possible exception of little ones (like signature-based logos and the like) that really have nothing to do with the messaging.
+If you can't---and, indeed, you probably can't---then you want to **steer clear of images**, with the possible exception of little ones (like signature-based logos and the like) that really have nothing to do with the messaging.

 Why?
-Because Outlook, by default, will block images from senders who haven’t already made it into the user’s “Safe Senders” list—which will mean you, if this is the first time you’re reaching out to the person.
-If you have an existing business relationship, that’s a different matter; but it’s also not the assumption we’re making here.
-Think of this as the email equivalent of a “cold call.”
+Because Outlook, by default, will block images from senders who haven't already made it into the user's "Safe Senders" list---which will mean you, if this is the first time you're reaching out to the person.
+If you have an existing business relationship, that's a different matter; but it's also not the assumption we're making here.
+Think of this as the email equivalent of a "cold call."

-And, interestingly enough, it’s really not because Outlook is too dumb to handle the images.
-Rather, by design, it’s too smart to do so.
+And, interestingly enough, it's really not because Outlook is too dumb to handle the images.
+Rather, by design, it's too smart to do so.

-That’s because [there are a number of less-than-desirable things that can happen](https://security.stackexchange.com/questions/7489/why-would-someone-want-to-block-images-in-email) if [an email client lets images come in without putting up a fuss](https://kb.wisc.edu/office365/page.php?id=67394).
-Also, [Outlook isn’t the only one by any means](https://litmus.com/blog/the-ultimate-guide-to-email-image-blocking), but its [near-ubiquity due to the growth of Office 365](https://www.cio.com/article/2992546/office-software/why-companies-are-switching-from-google-apps-to-office-365.html), especially among the big-dollar companies that you probably want to reach, makes it the reason why you need to pay attention to this.
+That's because [there are a number of less-than-desirable things that can happen](https://security.stackexchange.com/questions/7489/why-would-someone-want-to-block-images-in-email) if [an email client lets images come in without putting up a fuss](https://kb.wisc.edu/office365/page.php?id=67394).
+Also, [Outlook isn't the only one by any means](https://litmus.com/blog/the-ultimate-guide-to-email-image-blocking), but its [near-ubiquity due to the growth of Office 365](https://www.cio.com/article/2992546/office-software/why-companies-are-switching-from-google-apps-to-office-365.html), especially among the big-dollar companies that you probably want to reach, makes it the reason why you need to pay attention to this.

-Let’s say you, or your ad agency, decide to make a really nice-looking, colorful email.
-We’re not even talking video embeds here, but rather just some colorful still images.
+Let's say you, or your ad agency, decide to make a really nice-looking, colorful email.
+We're not even talking video embeds here, but rather just some colorful still images.
 In some clients, especially on mobile devices, that might work.
 But not with Outlook for either Windows or Mac.
 So, instead of the recipient seeing what you hoped for:

 {{< imgc src="Outlook_full_img_600x940.jpg" alt="Fancy email from ad agency with styled text and artwork" width="600" height="940" >}}